crossplane/crossplane/docs/stacks-guide-gcp.md

 Before we begin, you will need:

-* Everything from the [Crossplane Stacks Guide][stacks-guide] before the cloud provider setup
+- Everything from the [Crossplane Stacks Guide][stacks-guide] before the cloud provider setup
-  * A `kubectl v1.15+` pointing to a Crossplane cluster
+  - The `kubectl` (v1.15+) tool installed and pointing to a Crossplane cluster
-  * The [Crossplane CLI][crossplane-cli] installed
+  - The [Crossplane CLI][crossplane-cli] installed
-* An account on [Google Cloud Platform][gcp]
+- An account on [Google Cloud Platform][gcp]

 At the end, we will have:

-* A Crossplane control cluster configured to use GCP
+- A Crossplane control cluster configured to use GCP
-* A typical GCP network configured to support secure connectivity between resources
+- A typical GCP network configured to support secure connectivity between resources
-* Support in Crossplane cluster for satisfying MySQL and Kubernetes claims
+- Support in Crossplane cluster for satisfying MySQL and Kubernetes claims
-* A slightly better understanding of:
+- A slightly better understanding of:
-  * The way GCP is configured in Crossplane
+  - The way GCP is configured in Crossplane
-  * The way dependencies for cloud-portable workloads are configured in Crossplane
+  - The way dependencies for cloud-portable workloads are configured in Crossplane

-We will **not** be teaching first principles in depth.
-Check out the [Crossplane concepts document][crossplane-concepts] for that.
+We will **not** be covering the core concepts in this guide, but feel free to check out the [Crossplane concepts document][crossplane-concepts] for that.

 ## Install the GCP Stack